Living In Niamey

 Livestock of all sorts abound free-range in Niamey, including cows, donkeys, sheep, goats, chickens and camels, when they are not carrying a load, that is.

-Hippos live in the river, but are seen rarely, and they never enter the city.
+Hippos live in the river, but are seen rarely, and they rarely enter the city.
 One might hire a boat to tour the river, looking for them, though the integrity of the boat tends to be more unnerving than the sight of the Greek river-horse.

 The keen observer might spot a chameleon, especially on school grounds.
 These slow-moving, colour-shifters have eyes that move independently of each other and cleft feet that may grip a branch like two wide toes.

 Niamey’s lack of shopping options may be one of the biggest complaints against the city, but it all depends on your perspective.
 Imported goods are widely available but availability is inconsistent.
-If there is something you like buy in bulk because it may be a while before you see it again..
+If there is something you like buy it in bulk because it may be a while before you see it again..
 There are a few trustworthy supermarkets that are frequented by the expat community.

 Buying from street vendors or in market areas will necessitate a discussion about what price you will pay.
 Locals are all too willing to rip off the “blancs”!
 Expect that they will raise the price 30-80% beyond what you are actually expected to pay, meaning a 60 000 CFA price may be easily bartered down to 30 000.